-The Florida Fish and Wildlife "Glitch" Bill continues to be a work in progress regarding the rowing issue in the ICW.
+The Florida Fish and Wildlife "Glitch" Bill was not one of our favorite issues because it allowed rowing in the ICW.
 The Senate bill was heard on Senate Special Order and passed with a late filed amendment.
-The bill is Engrossed and is now in Messages to the House.
-Unfortunately, we are not completely satisfied with the amendment and still have safety concerns.
+The bill was Engrossed and was placed on House Special Order on March 3rd.
+The bill was amended with gopher tortoise language and passed on final passage March 4th.
+The bill has bounced back to the Senate in Messages for concurrence.
+Unfortunately, we are not completely satisfied with the bill as written and still have safety concerns.
 FWC does not seem to have the same safety concerns as MIAF and other stakeholders.
 FWC does not want to be told how to police and MIAF continues to be concerned about potential accidents.
 MIAF and other stakeholders have reached out to the United States Coast Guard regarding the safety issue.
-The House bill has been heard in its first committee of reference and does not contain the rowing language.
-The bill was heard in its second committee of reference on February 14th in the House Agriculture and Natural Resources Appropriations Subcommittee.
-The bill passed 12-0 without any amendments.
-The bill was heard in the House State Affairs Committee and passed with a vote of 22-0.
-There were two amendments added to the bill.
-One amendment contained the rowing language MIAF did not think was strong enough and one amendment regarding gopher tortoise.
-The bill is now ready for the House floor.
-We anticipate this bill to pass this Session.
+We anticipate this bill passing and going to the Governor's desk for approval.

-The Boating Safety Bills filed by Senator Garcia and Representative Botana continue to move through the process.
+The Boating Safety Bills filed by Senator Garcia and Representative Botana are on course to head to the Governor's desk for approval.
 Senate Bill 606 relating to Boating Safety by Senator was on the agenda in the Senate Appropriations Committee February 9th at 9:00 am and ran into some questions from Senators relating to the substance of the bill.
 The bill was temporarily passed.
 The bill is now on the Senate Appropriations agenda on February 21st.
 A proposed committee substitute was filed on January 28th to SB 606 and is still filed and a lengthy amendment was filed to the Proposed Committee Substitute on February 18th.
 The bill passed the Senate Appropriations Committee a Committee Substitute for Committee Substitute for Committee Substitute.
-The bill is scheduled to be heard on the Senate floor March 1st.
+The bill passed on the Senate floor March 1t with two amendments.
+The Senate bill was sent in Messages to the House of Representatives.
 The House companion, House Bill 493 was heard in the Senate Environment, Agriculture and Flooding Subcommittee.
 A proposed substitute was offered and adopted in committee.
 The bill has two more committees of reference and passed its second committee of reference on February 14th with a 13-0 vote.
 The bill is now a Committee Substitute for Committee Substitute.
 A committee reference was removed as the bill originally had four committees of reference.
 The bill passed the House State Affairs Committee as a Committee Substitute for Committee Substitute for Committee Substitute.
-The bill is now ready for the House Special Order Calendar.
-This bill is positioned to pass.
+The bill passed the House Special Order with one amendment.
+The bill was amended with the Boating Safety Bill sponsored by Representative McFarland.
+The language from House Bill HB 701 passed on this bill.
+This bill is scheduled to be heard on Third Reading for final passage on March 7th.

 Senate Bill 840, relating to Riparian Rights passed the Senate floor 39-0.
 An amendment was also offered on the floor and adopted to the bill.
 The bill is now in Messages to the House of Representatives.
 HB 841 was heard in its second committee of reference, House Environment, Agriculture and Flooding Subcommittee and passed as a Committee Substitute.
 The House bill passed its last committee of reference, House Judiciary Committee on February 21st with a vote 18-0.
 The bill is now ready for the House Special Order Calendar.
-This bill is positioned to pass.
+This bill has not been placed on Special Order at the time.
+The House could take up the Message from the Senate.
+Stay tuned on this bill.